 I get asked this question ALL THE TIME!
 And it’s a great question!
 Choosing the right activities is key to running successful math centers.
 Center rotations should NOT just be fun and games to keep students busy while you meet with small groups.
 They should be a meaningful use of their time!
 I see so many teachers who make math center activities complicated and time consuming to prepare.
 You don’t need to have six different activities!
 That is just six different things that you have to make/buy, print, prep and keep track of.
 You don’t need that craziness!
 I have four different centers and only two require any prep at all.

 You don’t need to change the center activities every week.
 Again, that is a ton of work for you.
-It also takes up valuable class time because you are having to explain the new activities every Monday.
+It also takes up valuable class time because you have to explain the new activities every Monday.
 Use activities that can stay the same all year!

 I have created a fact fluency program that is perfect for the Math Facts centers.
 It provides a year’s worth of mixed-fact practice.
 You can grab the Addition and Subtraction program, Multiplication and Division program, or a bundle of all four operations.